xrsheffield/website-1/content/events/_index.md

 **A list of XR Sheffield and related events is shown below:**

-You can also view a Calendar of Events [here (google doc)](https://docs.google.com/document/d/1-QC-x6TBCDtcJFbvCvFQ3Wx5kViYzoGfx6NigX-P7UQ/edit?tab=t.0)
+You can also view a Calendar of Events (google doc) [here](https://docs.google.com/document/d/1-QC-x6TBCDtcJFbvCvFQ3Wx5kViYzoGfx6NigX-P7UQ/edit?tab=t.0)

 Join [our mailing list](/contact/) or come to one of our regular [Monday meetings](/#monday-meetings-at-union-street) to keep informed